chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/auth.md

 We recommend setting the environment variable `CHROMA_CLIENT_AUTH_CREDENTIALS` instead of specifying the credentials in code.

-Try changing the user-password combination to be incorrect.
-The Chroma server will a 403 response.

 ### Static API Token Authentication

 #### Server Set-Up